alphagov/government-service-design-manual/Copy and content/styleguide.md

 4.6 Speeches
 ------------

-In the ‘type’ dropdown, select:
+In the 'type' dropdown, select:

--   Transcript – only for verbatim reports of exactly what the speaker said, NOT ‘check against delivery’
+-   Transcript – only for verbatim reports of exactly what the speaker said, NOT 'check against delivery'
--   Draft – for what the speaker was supposed to say (‘check against delivery’, though this is not necessary to state in the text)
+-   Draft – for what the speaker was supposed to say ('check against delivery', though this is not necessary to state in the text)
 -   Speaking notes – if it is not a complete speech, eg a list of topics, cue cards
 -   Written statement – a written statement submitted to the House, a